 Malay for “Sultan Mosque”, this remarkable structure and prominent Singapore landmark is located in Kampong Glam, or the Arab Quarter.
 Notable for its enormous golden domes, it was built in 1928 on the site of a much older mosque, and designated as a national monument in 1975.
 Today, it offers services as well as classes, along with religious and legal counselling.
 The view of the building from the paved section of Bussorah Street is an Instagram favourite.

-Singapore’s first Christian church was designed by an Irish architect named George Coleman and built in 1835.
+This was the first Christian church in Singapore – designed by an Irish architect named George Coleman and built in 1835.
 Construction funds were raised mostly by Singapore Armenians, as well as Armenians of Calcutta and Java.
 The simple church originally had a bell tower, which has since been replaced by a spire.
 The vaulted ceiling and cupola reflects traditional Armenian Church architecture, and the painting above the altar is of Christ and his Apostles at the Last Supper.

-If you’ve walked through Chinatown, you’ll have seen the gorgeous gopuram (entrance tower) of Singapore’s oldest Hindu temple, originally a place of worship from people from Southern India.
+If you’ve walked through Chinatown, you’ll have seen the gorgeous gopuram (entrance tower) of the oldest Hindu temple in Singapore, originally a place of worship from people from Southern India.
 The first wooden structure was built by a clerk from the British East India Company in 1827 and contained a small deity that can still be seen today.
 The building has undergone several renovations, with the stunning entrance being added in the 1960s.
 For many years, it was the only place Hindus could get married.
 Now, the main festival celebrated here is Theemithi (fire-walking ceremony), held annually in October/November.